Articles in this section

 Screen_Shot_2021-01-18_at_9.01.11_PM.png

-Within Detailed Views, productivity ratios are calculated with the productive active over the total time.
+Within Detailed Views, productivity ratios are calculated with the productive active time over the total time.

 Screen_Shot_2021-01-18_at_9.01.17_PM.png